zareenc/6.867-project/README.md

 ```
 If the given txt file does not start with "business_id", a new file won't be generated.

-## Splitting the Data into Train, Validation, and Test Sets.
+## Splitting Data into Train, Validation, and Test Sets
 Once you have a filtered_reviews.csv file, you can call
 ```
 python csv_splitter.py path_to_data_directory csv_file_name_no_suffix num_lines_to_split --percent_train=percent_train --percent_val=precent_val --percent_test=percent_test